curtywang/ee5450-module1-hw2/README.md

 In this assignment, you'll be making adding HTTPS/TLS support and user authentication (account creation/login) to your Blackjack server Web API.
-To facilitate this, I've created a folder named `keys` where you should put your self-signed public/private keys made with [mkcert](https://github.com/FiloSottile/mkcert/releases).
+To facilitate this, I've created a folder named `keys` where you should put your self-signed public/private keys made with [mkcert](https://github.com/FiloSottile/mkcert/releases), run on the Miniforge Prompt.
 The public certificate should be named `public.pem` and the private key should be named `private.pem`.
 Generally, you should not add these to Git, so make sure you do not accidentally add them as part of the changes (the gitignore should prevent them from being) added.
 Once you have added these, add the appropriate commands to the `uvicorn.run()` call at the end of